Rocyzas/pensim_mcpilco/README.md

 seed3_4 and seed4_4 used blended pivot

+Can be compared (all states online, Mass func):
+Singlephase seed3_38 and multiphase seed3_5
+Singlephase seed4_10 and multiphase seed4_5

+Now making viscosity offline
+Singlephase seed3_39 and multiphase seed3_6

 seed3_103 = seed3_104 - MassFunc, T=2, no probs
 seed3_100 =           - PeniConc  T=2, no prbs,